Summary

 The table command generates a table with the specified fields as columns.
 Here, _raw represents the raw event data.
 This command will return the raw data for the specified source type.

 Splunk automatically extracts a set of default fields for every event it indexes, but it can also extract additional fields depending on the source type of the data.
-To see all fields available in a specific source type, we can use the fields command.
+To see all fields available in a specific source type, we can use the table command.

 sourcetype="WinEventLog:Security" | table *